Wb-az/timeseries-sensor-anomaly-detection/README.md

 ## Introduction

+This project will use four unsupervised anomaly detection models from Pycaret to detect anomalies in sensor-bearing vibration signals.
+These models are Decision Tree and Support Vector Machine.
+In addition, a customed LSTM model will be built using the PyTorch Framework to autoencode and decode the signal input.
+The data comprises three vibrational sensor readings from the NASA Acoustics and Vibration Database.
+The datasets contained text files with 1-second vibration signal snapshots (20,480 data points) recorded at 5 and 10 minutes intervals at a sampling rate of 20 kHz.

+•	Pycaret is a high-performance, open-source, low-code library for ML modelling.
+It provides highly-efficient CPU/GPU implementations of ML models for cluster analysis, classification, time series and anomaly detection.
+Snap ML accelerates ML algorithms through system awareness and offers novel ML algorithms with best-in-class accuracy.
+Pycaret also automates ML workflows and aims to democratise ML.
+For more information, please visit [Pycaret](https://pycaret.org/)[1].
+•	PyTorch is a machine learning framework used for computer vision and natural language processing applications, initially developed by Meta AI and now part of the Linux Foundation umbrella.
+For more information, please visit [PyTorch](https://pytorch.org/).

+Choi et al. conducted a study of the impact of deep Learning reported on anomaly detection in time-series data [6].
+Several works on these datasets have been reported to prevent early anomalies successfully using deep learning architectures [2][3][5].
+These works followed a semi-supervised approach to detecting failure.
+However, there is no strong rationale for selecting a specific train data subset.
+In addition, the models are not challenged against unseen data (another dataset from the three groups.
+Other studies have produced successful results but only used a tiny fraction of the data [4].

+In this work, we will use deep learning architectures, a BiLSTM, to predict anomalies in an unsupervised fashion.
+The Autoencoder decoder will be trained in all datasets without separating the anomalies portion and evaluated on test dataset 3.
+In addition, Cluster, Histogram, iForest, KNN, MCD and SVM anomaly detection models will be trained and assessed on the same datasets.
+Further, the performance of the models will be compared [6] using the nonparametric statistics Friedman test and the posthoc test Friedman-Conover.

+The aim of this study is to determine whether PyCaret offers a similar or better performance than Artificial Neural Networks but at low code, therefore, optimising resources.

 ## Data
 The data was source from [kaggle](https://www.kaggle.com/datasets/vinayak123tyagi/bearing-dataset) and comprises three datsets of vibrational sensor readings from the NASA Acoustics and Vibration Database.
 The datasets contained text files with 1-second vibration signal snapshots (20,480 data points) recorded at 5 and 10 minute intervals at a sampling rate of 20 kHz.